 The coffee ceremony is an integral facet of Ethiopian and Eritrean life.
 Should a visitor spend any time in the Horn of Africa they’ll doubtless encounter it; from the franchise stores to the little roadside shacks, coffee is an immutable everpresent.
-(Pedant Editor: That’s definitely tautologous).
+(Pedant Editor: That’s tautologous).

 The boiling pot symbolises the ceremony.
 Known as a jebena, the unique clay vessel’s languorous curves and, in Ethiopia at least, its long spout imbibes coffee with a singular taste.
 Never too strong, never too sweet, never too hot, here is a beverage which encapsulates the taste of its mother country.